Word and Sacrament

 Word or Sacrament – which one is significant?
 The answer is both.
 The worship of the Church is about Word and Sacrament – preaching and the Holy Communion.
 For many churches the Holy Communion is optional.
 In many cases it is still controversial and often misunderstood.
 Nonetheless, the travelers to Emmaus found that the communion which Jesus celebrated with them at table was an eye opener and heart opener.

-They were eagerly anticipating the fulfillment of the scripture about which Jesus spoke.
-Through a reenactment of Jesus’ sacrifice on the cross these travelers were able to understand His message.
-In other words, it took a supernatural event for them to fully grasp who Jesus was and what His ministry was about.
+These travelers were eagerly anticipating the fulfillment of the scripture about which Jesus spoke.
+Through a reenactment of Jesus’ sacrifice on the cross they were able to understand His message.
+In other words, it took a supernatural event for them to fully grasp who Jesus was.

 Alleluia!
 The Lord is risen!